Trump’s Absurd ‘You Did It First’ Argument for Stealing the Election

 The right wing has come away from this experience with the conclusion that Trump not only did nothing wrong, but that wrongs were done to him, by everybody investigating the web of shady ties he hid from the public.
 Indeed, they have turned Trump’s misconduct in 2016 into a rationalization for his misconduct in 2020.
 The mere fact that the FBI and the media investigated Trump has become a rationale for him to outright attempt to cancel the election.

 The truth is that, even if the FBI had never opened an investigation of Trump’s ties with Russia, and no reporter had ever written a word on the subject, Trump would be trying to steal the election anyway.
-When Mitt Romney lost the 2012 election, Trump said it was rigged and called for a revolution.
+When Mitt Romney lost the 2012 election, Trump said it was rigged and called for a “revolution.”
 When Trump lost the 2016 Iowa primary, he said it was stolen.
 And when his supporters blame the Russia investigation for him doing the thing he always does when he loses, they’re simply showing that Trump’s complete lack of ethics has spread to the party he leads.